-When picking between conveyors, trough belts are ideal because they allow for multiple drops points, little upkeep, and fast transportation.
+When picking between different types of conveyors, trough belts are ideal because they allow for multiple drops points, little upkeep, and fast transportation.

 What They Transport

-Because of their simplicity, trough belts can be adapted to transport various raw materials.
+Because of their simplicity, trough belts can be adapted to transport various raw materials, and different industries rely on them.
 The mining industry uses them to move raw stones quickly through a site.
 Recycling facilities use conveyors to move plastics, glass, rubber, and other materials.
 Lumber and construction companies use them to move wood pallets, logs, processed timber, and construction debris.
 Logistics businesses use trough belts to move packages through their facilities—and the list goes on.
 Any company looking for a method of efficiently moving a high number of materials needs the assistance of trough conveyor belts.